Agriculture

 What is DAP Production Scenario in India?

 DAP fertilizer is in high demand in India due to its high nutrient content, water-solubility, and applicability across all crops.
-On an annual basis, India requires 10 million tonnes of this fertilizer, but it produced only 4.34 million tonnes in 2023-24.
+On an annual basis, India requires 10 million tonnes of this fertilizer, but it produced only 4.35 million tonnes in 2023-24.
 Almost 60% of India’s DAP fertilizer needs are met through imports from countries like China, Saudi Arabia, and Morocco.

-In FY25, the production of DAP and NPK fertilizers combined reached from 110.09 LMT to 158.78 LMT - a 44% increase from the previous years.
+In FY25, the production of DAP and NPK fertilizers combined reached from 110.09 LMT to 158.78 LMT - a 44% increase from the previous year.

 The government also secured a consortium of Indian fertilizer companies and Morocco to arrange the supply of 25 LMT of DAP and TSP.
-Furthermore, in July 2026, a Long-Term Agreement (LTA) was signed between Saudi Arabia and Indian companies for the annual supply of 31 LMT of DAP over five years, starting in 2026-26.
+Furthermore, in July 2025, a Long-Term Agreement (LTA) was signed between Saudi Arabia and Indian companies for the annual supply of 31 LMT of DAP over five years, starting in 2025-26.

-The Government of India has announced a special package for DAP (Imported and Indigenous), which includes Reimbursement of other costs, Reimbursement of GST, Provision of a reasonable return, and reimbursement of any increase in the price of DAP in the International market.
+The Government of India has announced a special package for DAP (Imported and Indigenous), which includes reimbursement of other costs, reimbursement of GST, provision of a reasonable return, and reimbursement of any increase in the price of DAP in the International market.

 In India, the leading DAP fertilizer manufacturers are IFFCO, Rashtriya Chemicals and Fertilizers Ltd (RCF), Chambal Fertilizers and Chemical Limited, Coromandel International Ltd, Fertilizers and Chemicals Travancore Ltd, and Gujarat State Fertilizers and Chemicals.